soaringsongstudios/senboom-ai/README.md

 > 🙏 “We’re building something different — and we hope it helps you feel less alone.”

 ## License
-© 2025 Soaring Song Studios.
+© 2025 Soaring Song LLC.
 All rights reserved.
 This code is not open source and may not be copied, modified, or redistributed without written permission.